psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 - Testing the automatic door operations with various service scenarios

 ## Next Steps
-1. Further refine the CG calculation methods for edge cases
+1. Test the simplified loadsheet generation process with various flight scenarios
-2. Implement additional validation for weight distribution calculations
+2. Monitor for any issues with Prosim's native loadsheet functionality
-3. Add more detailed logging for CG calculations to aid in troubleshooting
+3. Consider adding more detailed logging for loadsheet generation to aid in troubleshooting
-4. Consider implementing additional aircraft types for weight and balance calculations
+4. Explore potential improvements to error handling for edge cases
-5. Optimize the performance of the CG calculation methods
+5. Update documentation to reflect the simplified approach to loadsheet generation
 6. Extend the event aggregator system to cover more aspects of the application
 7. Implement additional event types for other state changes in the system
 8. Optimize event publishing frequency for different types of events